-Future Opportunities:
+Future Opportunities

-It is our intention that at the end of 12months, with each curator taking on the role of section editor, collections within the repository will be archived and compiled into a compendium of effective best practice which would be published online.
+It is our intention that submissions, under the guidance of curators who will take on the role of section editors, collections within the repository will be compiled into a compendium of effective best practice which would be published online.

-We are very keen to create as many opportunities for as many people as we can to get recognition for what they do.
+As a group - dedicated to raising the profile of the Scholarship of Teaching and Learning (SoTL) we are very keen to create as many opportunities for as many people as we can to get recognition for what they do.

 Not only to share their practice but to gain experience as curators and editors, to support them in their careers, to gain national recognition and to enhance their academic reputations.
-It is our intention that curators if they so wish would 'move on' after 12- 18 months, perhaps into a mentoring role, to support a new curators to have a similar opportunities for personal and professional growth and development.

-Curator and Critical Friend Affiliations
+The NTR is not a 'closed' shop.
+Everyone is welcome, wherever you are based, and whatever role in education you undertake.

+Please get in touch if you need more information of would like to get involved!

+Friends of the repository:

+Edge Hill University

 Established with funding from AdvanceHE The National Teaching Repository is curated by colleagues with affiliation to these organisations and institutions.
-For a full list please visit: https://doi.org/10.25416/edgehill.12820727.v16
+For a full list please visit: https://doi.org/10.25416/edgehill.12820727